 Why do third parties sometimes refuse Powers of Attorney?

 Third parties are often concerned whether the document is valid.
 They do not know if it was executed properly or forged.
 They do not know if it has been revoked.
 They do not know if the principal was competent at the time the Power of Attorney was signed.
 They do not know whether the principal has died.
 Third parties do not want liability for the improper use of the document.
 Some third parties refuse to honor Powers of Attorney because they believe they are protecting the principal from possible unscrupulous conduct.
 If your Power of Attorney is refused, talk to your attorney.

 What if a third party requires the agent to sign an affidavit prior to honoring the Power of Attorney?

 A third party is authorized by Florida law to require the agent to sign an affidavit (a sworn or an affirmed written statement), stating that he or she is validly exercising the authority under the Power of Attorney.
 If the agent wants to use the Power of Attorney, the agent may need to sign the affidavit if so requested by the third party.
 The purpose of the affidavit is to relieve the third party of liability for accepting an invalid Power of Attorney.
 As long as the statements in the affidavit are true at that time, the agent may sign it.
 The agent may wish to consult with a lawyer prior to signing it.
-(You may find a sample Affidavit of Agent at the end of this booklet.)
+(You can find a sample Affidavit of Agent at the end of this pamphlet.)

 What else may the third party require?